code16/sharp/docs/guide/sharp-uploads.md

 ### Thumbnails

-Thumbnail creation is built-in; you can configure thumbnail disk and base directory:
+Thumbnail creation is built-in, you can configure thumbnail disk and base directory:

 ```php
 class SharpServiceProvider extends SharpAppServiceProvider